|Page of Cups|

 One comparison is of the card Strength.
 Imaged correctly as a female and a lion, this card carries the same information as the Sphinx: that of the Great Year at equinox.
 Many images on the Tarot cards are of the sun, moon, and stars.
 Many more also have astronomical significance but are not as readily recognizable.
 The sun is the oldest image known.
 The blonde child on this card represents the Sun Child of the Vanir from ca. 12,500 BC, later known as the goddess Helen.
-The Moon card depicts two pillars, a symbol which dates back tens of thousands of years to the tools used for measuring movement of planets, sun, moon, and stars.
+The Moon card depicts two pillars, a symbol that dates back tens of thousands of years to the tools used for measuring the movement of planets, sun, moon, and stars.
 The star in the Star card is eight-pointed, a symbol of the Venus clock indicating her eight-year cycle.
 The seven smaller stars represent the days of the week, a division of time.

 |Rider Waite Tarot|

 Another symbol that is part of many cards is the “infinity” symbol, which derives from and represents the analemma, a symbol relating to the position of the sun and the equation of time, which appears above the female’s head on Strength, above the magician’s head on The Magician, and on other cards.
-The Magician wears an ouroborus belt, symbolizing eternal cycling of substance and inanimate matter.
+The Magician wears an ouroboros belt, symbolizing the eternal cycling of substance and inanimate matter.
 The Rider-Waite Two of Pentacles (shown) decodes as a solar, lunar, and stellar year.
 The pentacle represents time, the Venus clock of the Vanir navigators by which we set our modern clocks until the 1970s.

 Tarot cards connect strongly with astrology and astronomy, which encompass a wealth of information both as exact science and art.
 Transmitting mathematical precision and interesting descriptions of the fascinating events in the sky demands accurate recording.
 How was this done, then, before written records?
-Even with them we have a hard time maintaining accuracy and consistency.
+Even with them, we have a hard time maintaining accuracy and consistency.

 Let us consider how astronomy was taught once upon a time, long, long before written language.
 In these long-ago classrooms, 14,500 years ago, most teachers were women and most students were girls.
 Lessons were likely recited, perhaps as rhymes chanted and sung.

 Imagine how these songs would be elaborated upon as they were repeated over the centuries.
 Visual aids were used: pictures and symbols, dots and lines, signs and patterns.
-All on stone, bone, ivory, ceramics, and bast; small and easily handled, like flash cards or playing cards.
+All on stone, bone, ivory, ceramics, and bast; small and easily handled, like flashcards or playing cards.
 For thousands of years these lessons were taught by oral tradition, handed down using stories, songs, and pictures.
 The grand stories of the zodiac were repeated, pictures created, and astronomy developed.